christiangendron/Akio/backend/README.md

-# Installation Guide for the Application
+# Installation Guide for the backend

-Experience our app by following these easy installation steps:
+Start the backend by following these easy installation steps:

 1. **Install Docker**
    Make sure you have docker installed.